AriFordsham/GHCWiki/sebastian-and-simon.md

     - inline, then beta reduce ==> `\x{os}.e[x/y]`
     - In some situations, we want one, in some we want the other!
     - Idea: No eta reduction whenever there's os or ms, only if there is no annotation

+## PmCheck

+- #18565: Index `GrdTree` data type by a `Skeleton` (or `Shape`) type
+  - Quite a nice design, I think, reflecting modern, type-safe Haskell
 - !2938: Detecting redundant bangs: A new extension for LYGs!
-Inspires need for unlifted types.
+Inspires need for unlifted types (#18249)
 - #18249: Support for unlifted types in PmCheck
   - Solution: Add PmCtNotBot at *binding sites*
   - We lack a way to identify them reliably, because we didn't need to